Best Beaches in Zakynthos: Ranked by Someone Who Drove to All of Them

 You’ve seen the photo.
 The rusted wreck on impossibly white sand, enclosed by 200-meter limestone cliffs, surrounded by water so turquoise it looks retouched.
 The photo is accurate.
 Navagio really does look like that.

-What the photo doesn’t show: since 2023, you can no longer land on the beach.
-Due to rockfall risk from the cliffs above, boats are no longer permitted to dock at Navagio.
-You approach the cove, you see the wreck and the cliffs from the water, you get your photos — and then you leave.
+What the photo doesn’t show: in recent seasons, access has been heavily restricted because of rockfall risk from the cliffs above.
+Boats can usually stop very close to the shore, just a few meters from the beach, but they are not allowed to let passengers step onto the sand.
+In practice, you see the cove, the wreck, and the cliffs from the water, get your photos, and then leave.
 For most travelers, that’s still enough.
 The view from the boat at close range is genuinely breathtaking.

 What to know:

-- Boat only — departures from Porto Vromi (west coast) or Agios Nikolaos (north)
+- Boat/viewpoint only — departures usually run from Porto Vromi (west coast) or Agios Nikolaos (north)

 - Morning departures get better light and fewer boats at the site

-For the boat trip, book in advance — morning slots with small groups fill up fast in summer.
-Browse Navagio boat tours here and look for morning departures with small group options.
+For the boat trip, book in advance because morning slots with smaller groups fill up fast in summer.
+I would compare Navagio and Blue Caves boat tours on Viator, then choose a morning departure that clearly explains the current access rules.

 #2 Gerakas — The Best Beach You Can Actually Swim At